What Happens After Commencement?

-A ceremonial diploma or certificate is a paper version of your diploma that you may wish to frame and hang on your wall.
+A ceremonial diploma is a paper version of your diploma that you may wish to frame and hang on your wall.
 Ceremonial diplomas are not used to officially verify your accomplishment, and are intended to be used as framed memorabilia.
 All University of Cincinnati graduates automatically receive a ceremonial diploma.

 Current grads who would like to order a ceremonial (paper) certificate can order one for $5.30 to cover printing costs.

 CeDiplomas will be available for download six–eight weeks after commencement (end of January 2023).
 You will receive an email to your UC email with a link to download your credential when it is available from our trusted partner, CeCredential Trust®.
 To request a new download link, please use the CeCredential Trust site to resend the link.
 CeDiplomas CANNOT be expedited.

 When will I receive my ceremonial diploma?

 It takes six–eight weeks after commencement for your CeCredential to be available for download and Ceremonial Diploma to be shipped.
 You will receive an email to your UC email address with shipping updates.

 Important: Your ceremonial diploma will be sent to the Diploma Mailing Address you have indicated in Catalyst.
 Your Diploma Mailing Address must be updated by December 31, 2022, to ensure it is sent to the correct address.